 If you want to see a lot of birds, try feeding them.
 You can buy a bird feeder, build your own from scratch or a kit, or you can make simple ones from materials you likely have on hand.
 A suet feeder is inexpensive, $6-$7, and blocks of suet (buy the hot pepper variety to keeps squirrels away) cost $2-$3 a piece.
 The National Audubon Society suggests this simple bird feeder: Mix peanut butter with cornmeal and spread on a large pinecone.
 Many birds even like fruit.

 Watch from Afar

-If your backyard isn’t teaming with birds, or if you’re curious about specific birds, perhaps ones not native to your area, check out the web.
+If your backyard isn’t teeming with birds or if you’re curious about specific birds, perhaps ones not native to your area, check out the web.
 Bird cams are a great way to get close ups on birds.
 Check out Avibase – The World Bird Database for a list of web cams all over the world.
 So feed our feathered friends this month and take some time to get to know them a little better – a new family hobby might take wing.

 Younger Kids: About Birds: A Guide for Children by Cathryn Sill and John Sill; Birds, Nests, and Eggs (Take Along Guide) by Mel Boring.

 Older Kids: Backyard Birds by Jonathan Latimer, Karen Stray Nolting, and Roger Tory Peterson; Stokes Beginner’s Guide to Birds (Eastern and Western regions), by Donald and Lillian Stokes.